davidjsmith44/NLP-Fed-Speeches/src/schedule.md

-Capstone Schedule

-April 8th list
-BIG PICTURE FOR ME TO BE HAPPY I DID A GOOD JOB
+April 9th last day
+1. Use federal resereve policy statements and scrape the new web page
+2. Shorten the time horizon
+3. Make a tail for the model (only estimate X days past)
+4. redo for ARIMAX
+5. work on presentation

 1. Create PCA based models
 2. Add levels to the ARIMAX models
 3. Redo speeches to only include 'outlook' or economy speeches

 FOR THE PRESENTATION
 1. Some metric that describes how well these models perform -could be overlapping ditributions
     -means of each